-Here’s a classic conundrum: you love mountain bike racing and you love road racing, but you’re not quite sure how to tailor a training schedule that will give you the best of all worlds when it comes to racing each discipline.
+Here’s a classic problem: you love mountain bike racing, and you love road racing, but you’re not quite sure how to tailor a training schedule that will give you the best of all worlds when it comes to racing each discipline.

-Have no fear, training to race on the road and on the mountain bike don’t have to be mutually exclusive — AND (and maybe best of all) riding each discipline will help the other.
+Have no fear.
+Training to race on the road and the mountain bike don’t have to be mutually exclusive — AND (and maybe best of all) riding each discipline will help the other.

-One of the mistakes I made in my racing career was not spending enough time on the mountain bike.
+One of my mistakes in my racing career was not spending enough time on the mountain bike.

 Why?
 Lots of reasons, including: